-- A student who wants to take Life Sciences as a methodology need to present one of the following subjects Botany, Zoology or Physiology on level three and the other two on level one. - A student who wants to take Physical Sciences as a methodology need to present one of the subjects Chemistry or Physics on level two and the other one on at least level 1. - A student who wants to take the Methodology of Life Orientation must have a combination of Psychology and any one of the following subjects on degree level: Sociology, Human Movement Science, Labour- and Industrial studies, Philosophy, Political Science or Nutrition.
-Due to the high volume of Life Orientation applications, a cut-off point of 65% average for the highest subject contributing to the Life Orientation methodology is set. - A student who wants to take the methodology of Geography needs to prove knowledge of GIS. - A student who wants to take the methodology of Mathematics must have completed Mathematics on level 2 or otherwise Mathematics on level 1 with one of the following on level 2: Statistics, Mathematical Statistics, Applied Mathematics and Financial Mathematics. - Specific rules apply for the senior phase specialisation:
+- A student who wants to take Life Sciences (LIFD 512) as a methodology need to present one of the following subjects Botany, Zoology or Physiology on level three and the other two on level one. - A student who wants to take Physical Sciences (PHSD 512)as a methodology need to present one of the subjects Chemistry or Physics on level two and the other one on at least level 1. - A student who wants to take the Methodology of Life Orientation (LLOD 512) must have a combination of Psychology and any one of the following subjects on degree level: Sociology, Human Movement Science, Labour- and Industrial studies, Philosophy and Political Science.
+Due to the high volume of Life Orientation applications, a cut-off point of 65% average for the highest subject contributing to the Life Orientation methodology is set.

-- It is compulsory for a student in Natural Sciences to have background knowledge in Physical Sciences, Life Sciences and Physical Geography. - It is compulsory for a student in Social Sciences to have background knowledge in History and Geography. - It is compulsory for a student in Economic Management Sciences to have background knowledge in Business Management, Economics and Accounting. - It is compulsory for a student in Creative Arts to have background knowledge in Art. - It is compulsory for students in Visual Arts to have background knowledge in Music. - It is compulsory for students in Life Orientation to have background knowledge of Physical Education.
+- A student who wants to take the methodology of Geography (GEOD 512) needs to prove knowledge of GIS. - A student who want to take the methodology of Mathematics (MATD 512) must have completed Mathematics on level 2 or otherwise Mathematics on level 1 with one of the following on level 2: Statistics, Mathematical Statistics, Applied Mathematics and Financial Mathematics. - Specific rules apply for the senior phase specialisation: - It is compulsory for a student in Natural Sciences (LAND 522) to have a background knowledge in Physical Sciences, Life Sciences and Physical Geography. - It is compulsory for a student in Social Sciences (LASD 522) to have a background knowledge in History and Geography. - It is compulsory for a student in Economic Management Sciences (LABD 521) to have a background knowledge in Business Management, Economics and Accounting. - It is compulsory for a student in Creative Arts (CASD 521) to have a background knowledge in Music & Art. - It is compulsory for students in Visual Arts (ARTD 512) to have a background knowledge in Music. - It is compulsory for students in Life Orientation to have a background knowledge of Physical Education.